DAY 11: Back on the Road, from Chichén Itzá to Cancun

 Por Esto!
 Local newspaper with a story about the storm

 The same weather system devastated the nearby city of Chetumal, further south along the coast, where they’d endured five straight days of heavy rain.
-This newspaper tells a horrifying story of destructive flooding.
+This newspaper (above) tells a horrifying story of destructive flooding.
 If we had been going on into Belize, as we originally intended, Chetumal would have been our border crossing point, so it was just as well that we’d changed our plans!

 DAY 12: Cruising the Riviera Maya